 - Once the soup is simmering, add the thinly sliced chicken.

 - Let the chicken cook in the simmering soup (which should take about 10 minutes).

 - Divide the soaked noodles between two bowls and add the julienned cucumber.

 - Ladle the soup over the noodles and cucumber and serve immediately.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”

 When I say this serves 2-3, I mean that it should serve 2 people very generously, 3 individuals who might be light eaters, but only 1 of my husband!
 He absolutely loves this soup and would finish all of it in one go, unless I stop him!

 Like I said earlier this is a very warming, satisfying, slightly spicy soup and it’s perfect for this time of the year.
-And I love how the chicken is perfectly cooked (isn’t dry at all) and absorbs the flavours of the soup.
+And I love how the chicken is perfectly cooked (isn’t dry at all) and absorbs the flavors of the soup.
 Coconut and lemongrass is a classic combination and it works like a charm here too.

 I hope you can give this one a go and let me know what you think.
-There’s nothing like a warm, spicy, flavour-packed soup to wake up your taste buds, especially in the winter!
+There’s nothing like a warm, spicy, flavor-packed soup to wake up your taste buds, especially in the winter!

-I love connecting with everyone on FACEBOOK, TWITTER, INSTAGRAM, PINTEREST and GOOGLE-PLUS or even by sending me an email.
+I love connecting with everyone on FACEBOOK, INSTAGRAM, PINTEREST and GOOGLE-PLUS or even by sending me an email.
 I’m almost always sharing other recipes and also photographs I take (usually of something I am putting together in the kitchen or of something interesting I see somewhere).
 If you would like to get a reminder when I do share recipes on this blog, you can subscribe by entering your email address below or on the side bar 🙂